vitasha10/vitasha10/README.md

 🌱 &nbsp;I'm on track for learning more about Web, linux, and server administration.\
 ✍️ &nbsp;Programming is the most important part of my life, but not the only one, I also play the saxophone and piano and try to grow up as a diversified person.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at my@vitasha.tk or write in any social network below.
+✉️ &nbsp;You can shoot me an email at m@vitasha.ru or write in any social network below.
 I'll try to respond as soon as I can.

 ### 🛠 &nbsp;Tech Stack
 <img src="https://raw.githubusercontent.com/vitasha10/vitasha10/master/assets/Night-Coding.gif" align="right"/>